-The Street Maintenance Traffic Operations division requires the Thermoplastic Kettles and trailer package to help effectively and efficiently install thermoplastic striping on City-maintained roadways.
-Traffic operations are incapable of completing certain jobs without this equipment.
+The Street Maintenance Traffic Operations Division requires a Thermoplastic Kettle and trailer package to enable it to efficiently install thermoplastic striping on City-maintained roadways.
+This key piece of equipment will allow the division to efficiently perform these road maintenance functions.